ankitsharma1999/Text-Classifier/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)
 # Text-Classifier
-## A text classifier using stacked LSTM model.
+## A text classifier using recurrent neural networks.
 This is a text calssifier for classifying tweets into 2 categories(about a disaster or not).
 The program uses pretrained GloVe embeddings which can be downloaded from [here](http://nlp.stanford.edu/data/glove.6B.zip).
 For the purpose of this task what worked best was the 50 dimensional embeddings trained on a corpus of 6 billion textual data.
 Download the embeddings and place it in folder named Glove in the same repository.
 Install the dependencies by running `pip install -r requirements.txt`.
 Next run the script using `python main.py`.
 The *validation accuracy* should range between *80% to 82%* after 20 epochs of training.

 #### Model Architecture